twbrodarick/Amazon-Web-Services-Chatbot/README.md

 | age              | AMAZON.NUMBER        | How old are you?                                                          |
 | investmentAmount | AMAZON.NUMBER        | How much do you want to invest?                                           |

-The `riskLevel` custom slot is used to retrieve the risk level the user is willing to take on the investment portfolio; create this custom slot as follows:
+The `riskLevel` custom slot is used to retrieve the risk level the user is willing to take on the investment portfolio as follows:

 * **Name:** riskLevel
 * **Prompt:** What level of investment risk would you like to take?